Cutout-fr/My-Portfolio/README.md

 # My Portfolio – Messy CSV Cleanup

-This is a Python script that cleans up messy expense data from a CSV file and gives back:
+Soo, This is a Python script that cleans up messy expense data from a CSV file and gives back:

 - A Clean Excel Sheet
 - A Bar Chart of Category-wise Spending
 - A Text Summary with Total + Top 3 Categories (₹-wise)

-## What it does
+## Now What it does

 - Removes Stuff like ₹, Rs, $, commas from the amount column
 - Fixes typos in Categories (like "Transpot" → "Transport")